 - 2 After joining, if you decide this plan isn’t the best option for your circumstances, you must wait until an applicable annual enrollment period to transfer back to Original Medicare or another approved Medicare plan.

-- 3 With a Medicare HMO Plan, private insurance companies manage your healthcare services through a select approved group of healthcare providers and medical facilities.
+- 3 With a Medicare HMO plan, private insurance companies manage your healthcare services through a select approved network of health care providers and medical facilities.

-Medicare Health Maintenance Organization (HMO) plans offer Medicare benefits through private insurers to people enrolled in Medicare Parts A and B. The participating health insurance companies bill the federal government under Medicare for the coverage they provide.
-Your Part B Medicare premiums are part of the fixed payments that the government makes to these companies for your health insurance.
+Medicare Health Maintenance Organization (HMO) plans are a type of Medicare Advantage Plan that offers Medicare benefits through health insurance companies.
+You must be enrolled in Medicare Parts A and B to join a Medicare Advantage Plan.
+Your Part B Medicare premiums are part of the fixed payments that Medicare makes to these companies for your health insurance.

 After joining, if you decide this plan isn’t the best option for your circumstances, you must wait until an applicable annual enrollment period to transfer to another approved Medicare plan.
-So, review the following pertinent information about HMO plans carefully to better understand if this coverage will work for you.
+Review the following information about HMO plans carefully to better understand if this coverage will work for you.